dappforce/subsocial-docs/docs/tutorials/GetSUB/HydraDX.md

 6. After the swap completes, simply go back to the [Cross-Chain](https://app.hydradx.io/cross-chain?referral=SUBSOCIAL) page to send your SUB to Subsocial and start using it!

-With your SUB tokens on Subsocial, you can participate in [Creator Staking](https://sub.id/creators), register a [Subsocial Username](https://polkaverse.com/dd) to establish an identity, generate [energy](https://polkaverse.com/energy) to have lower transaction fees, and get started creating content on [PolkaVerse](https://polkaverse.com/)!
+With your SUB tokens on Subsocial, you can participate in [Content Staking](https://sub.id/creators), register a [Subsocial Username](https://polkaverse.com/dd) to establish an identity, generate [energy](https://polkaverse.com/energy) to have lower transaction fees, and get started creating content on [PolkaVerse](https://polkaverse.com/)!